openbmc/openbmc/upstream-layers/yocto-docs/documentation/ref-manual/variables.rst

       increases the SBOM size (potentially by several gigabytes for typical images).

+   :term:`SPDX_INCLUDE_VEX`
+      This option controls what `VEX <https://cyclonedx.org/capabilities/vex/>`__
+      information will be present in the output SPDX documents.

+      It can take three different values:

+      -  ``none``: disable all VEX data.

+      -  ``current`` (default): include VEX data for vulnerabilities not already fixed in the upstream source code.

+      -  ``all``: get all known historical vulnerabilities, including those already fixed upstream (warning: this can be large and slow).

    :term:`SPDX_INVOKED_BY`
       The base variable name describing the agent that invoked the build.
       Each ``Build`` object in the SPDX output is linked to this agent with an